 The cheese: Spicy cheeses abound, from pepper Jack to chipotle cheddar.
 And don't forget melty chile con queso, another great topper.

 The veggies: Add shaved jalapeños or habaneros to a slaw, choose a fiery relish or pile on the pickled peppers.

 The sauce: Sriracha hot sauce plus mayo is our fave, followed closely by burgers glazed with spicy barbecue sauce.
 But let your imagination run wild!
 We've even heard of people smearing pepper jelly on top of their burgers.

 Topper: Spicy chili, sour cream mixed with chipotles, salsa or guacamole all work well.

-> serves 4 Zest factor: Medium
+Zest factor: Medium

-> The pimento pepper is a red pepper with a sweeter flesh than the red bell pepper.
+The pimento pepper is a red pepper with a sweeter flesh than the red bell pepper.
 I used roasted red peppers for the recipes, but use whichever you prefer.
 There will be leftover pimento cheese, but who's complaining?
 Spread it onto bread the next day for lunch.

 - 1/4 cup roasted red peppers or pimentos, finely chopped

 - 1/4 cup mayonnaise